daxa-ai/pebblo/docs/gh_pages/docs/config.md

 #### Daemon

 - `port`: Specifies the port number on which the Pebblo daemon listens for incoming connections.
-- `host`: Specifies the host address on which the Pebblo daemon is running.
+- `host`: Specifies the host address on which the Pebblo daemon to run.

 ### Logging